Using Formative Assessment Data to Guide Learning

-Use formative assessment data to help plan for change
+Use formative instruction to help plan for change

 High-quality educators use student data to help determine which skills in a classroom need to be taught and when.
 Adjusting a classroom’s scope and sequence or the order and timing with which skills are introduced to students is one of the most critical aspects of assessing students using formative assessment.
 The data that students provide a teacher with, through the formative assessment process, is critical in making decisions about what skills will be focused on and for how long.
 As an example, a teacher may introduce and provide direct instruction on a topic such as “fractions” for the class and may have planned to focus on that lesson for roughly three instructional days to ensure that students have grasped the topic.
 However, after administering a series of regular and consistent formative assessment techniques, including “cold calling” and “classroom quizzes,” the teacher may determine that the set of students have a solid grasp of the concept after only two days of instruction.
 This information frees up the teacher then to shift the “extra” day of instruction to another topic that the students do not yet have mastery of.
 Adjusting in this way allows the educator to help maximize the time that he/she has with their students and ensure that the students are truly learning the concepts that they are being presented with.

 Integrating formative assessment techniques into classroom instruction is one of the most beneficial things that a teacher can do to meet the varied needs of his/her learners.
 The techniques listed above can create transformative changes within a classroom that is working to meet the diverse needs of its learners.
 The information gathered from the formative assessment process helps to not only shed light on students’ successes and possible gaps but also helps to ensure that a teacher is teaching the right concepts at the right time.

 Black, P. and D. William.
 “Assessment and Classroom Learning.”
 Assessment in Education, 5:1, March 1998, p.12.